johnno1962/InjectionIII/README.md

 To understand how InjectionIII works and the techniques it uses consult the book [Swift Secrets](http://books.apple.com/us/book/id1551005489).

+### Managing Expectations

+By rights, InjectionIII shouldn't work and this seems to be a common perception for people who haven't actually tried it and yet it does.
+It relies on documented features of Apple's dynamic linker which have proven to be reliable for years now.
+That said you can't just inject any source file.
+You might anticipate problems injecting a file that contains a protocol definition or conformance for example but keep in mind that the worst case is that your application will crash during debugging and you'll have to restart it as you would have had to normally.
+The injectionIII bundle is only used during development in the simulator and cannot affect your application when it is actually deployed into production.

+To reason about your app while you are using injection, separate  data and program in your mind.
+You can't inject changes to the way data is laid out in memory by adding properties on the fly but apart from that exchanging  method implementations is performed on the main thread and perfectly reliable.
+A common question for new users is: I injected a new version of the code, why can't I see the changes on the screen?
+To have effect, the new code needs to be actually executed and it's up to the user to use either an `@objc func injected()` method or a notification to reload a view controller or refresh a table view to see changes or perform some user action that forces a redisplay.

+If you try InjectionIII and you think it doesn't work, please, please file an issue so we can either explain what is going on, improve the documentation or resolve the particular edge case you have encountered.
+The project is quite mature now and provided you're holding it correctly and don't ask too much of it, it should "just work".

 ### Getting Started

 To use injection, download the app from the App Store and run it.
 Then, you must add `"-Xlinker -interposable"` (without the double quotes) to your project's `"Other Linker Flags"` for the Debug target (qualified by the simulator SDK to avoid complications with bitcode).
 Finally, add one of the following to your application delegate's `applicationDidFinishLaunching:`